EGCG Side Effects

 The article discusses the major side effects of pure EGCG.
 If your green tea extract contains caffeine, please refer to the full list included in my green tea side effects article.

-EGCG Side Effects #1:
+EGCG Side Effect #1:

 Neural Tube Defect